-To the Board of Commissioners of Teche Vermilion Fresh Water District and the Louisiana Legislative Auditor:
+To the Board of Commissioners of Teche Vermilion Fresh Water District (the "District") and the Louisiana Legislative Auditor:

-We have performed the procedures enumerated below on the control and compliance (C/C) areas identified in the Louisiana Legislative Auditor's (LLA's) Statewide Agreed-Upon Procedures (SAUPs) for the fiscal period January 1, 2021 through December 31, 2021.
-Teche Vermilion Fresh Water District's management is responsible for those C/C areas identified in the SAUPs.
+We have performed the procedures enumerated below on the control and compliance (C/C) areas identified in the Louisiana Legislative Auditor's (LLA's) Statewide Agreed-Upon Procedures (SAUPs) for the year January 1, 2022 through December 31, 2022.
+The District's management is responsible for those C/C areas identified in the SAUPs.

-Teche Vermilion Fresh Water District has agreed to and acknowledged that the procedures performed are appropriate to meet the intended purpose of the engagement, which is to perform specified procedures on the C/C areas identified in LLA's SAUPs for the fiscal year period January 1, 2021 through December 31, 2021.
+The District has agreed to and acknowledged that the procedures performed are appropriate to meet the intended purpose of the engagement, which is to perform specified procedures on the C/C areas identified in LLA's SAUPs for the year January 1, 2022 through December 31, 2022.
 Additionally, LLA has agreed to and acknowledged that the procedures performed are appropriate for its purposes.
 This report may not be suitable for any other purpose.
 The procedures performed may not address all the items of interest to a user of this report and may not meet the needs of all users of this report and, as such, users are responsible for determining whether the procedures performed are appropriate for their purposes.